garrandall/popular-music-data/tracks/conceited--there-s-something-about-remy--remy-ma.md

 Show no love cause you what's up
 Look at ya self in the mirror like what the fuck

-Damn I look good and cant nobody freak it like I could Yea OK I got a little fat but
+Damn I look good and can't nobody freak it like I could Yea OK I got a little fat but
 My shorty told me that he like it like that
 I'm happy